freeCodeCamp/freeCodeCamp/guide/english/cplusplus/for-loop/index.md

 }
 ```

-It is allowed to place the increment inside the for loop like in a while loop.
-Meaning a syntax like this can also work.
+The increment can also placed inside the for loop i.e. in its body-

 ```
 for ( init; condition;)